Poe left his mark as an author

 On October 7, 1849, Edgar Allan Poe died at 40 years of age.
 As the anniversary of his death draws near, it seems appropriate to pay a tribute to Poe and the impact his writings have had on American literature and poetry.

 Poe was born in 1809.
 When he was a young child, his father left the family.
-His mother died the following 130_eapoeyear, leaving Poe an orphan.
+His mother died the following year, leaving Poe an orphan.
 Separated from his siblings, Poe was taken in by John and Frances Allan.
 Poe was very close to Frances Allan, but never connected well with John, and as Poe grew older, he and John began to argue a lot.
 They argued over money and about what Poe would do after school.
 Poe ended up going to the University of Virginia, but had to drop out after one semester because he had no money.

 In 1827, Poe enlisted in the Army and at that time began his writing career.
 He published his first book, Tamerlane and Other Poems, that year.
 He was 18 years old.